-PHED 1191 Strength, Agility and Quickness for Volleyball and Soccer Athletes
+PHED 1191 Strength, Agility and Quickness for Volleyball and Soccer Athletes season.

-This course is designed to train the soccer and volleyball athlete techniques in strength, agility, and speed to prepare for the upcoming sport season.
 The student will also be exposed to basic anatomy/physiology principles regarding warm up, stretching, overuse injury prevention, and body musculature.
 Proper biomechanics education will be provided for jumping, hitting, pivoting, and sprinting activities as they relate to their respective sports.
-(Prerequisities: None).
+(Prerequisites: None).